jarobyte91/pytorch_beam_search/README.md

 ## License

-The project is licensed under the GPL-3.0 License.
+The project is licensed under the MIT License.